CesiumGS/gltf-pipeline/README.md

 npm run build-cesium
 ```

 This will output a portion of the gltf-pipeline code into the `dist/cesium` folder for use with CesiumJS in the browser.
+Copy the files into `Source/ThirdParty/GltfPipeline/` in the [`cesium`](https://github.com/CesiumGS/cesium) repository and submit a pull request.

 ### Running Test Coverage